Back pain can be frustrating and scary.

 4. Stress Relief

-I'm going to add a bonus category here and suggest that you look at what is going on in your personal life that may be aggravating your body on a more energetic level.
+I'm going to add a bonus category here and suggest that you look at what is going on in your personal life that may be aggravating your nervous system and therefore creating inflammation.

 Stress is very real and it manifests itself in the physical body.
 Based on my emperical evidence of treating patients for over 15 years, I can tell you nearly 90% of them admit to personal stressor coinciding with the onset of symptoms.

 This may seem like fluff, but it's real.
 And this is the icing on the cake when it comes to working with a PT.